KovacsGG/mwlinkresolve/README.md

 A Windows executable release is available [here](https://github.com/KovacsGG/mwlinkresolve/releases)

-It is recommended to use the source scripts, if your system makes available a python environment.
+It is recommended to use the source scripts, if your system provides a python interpreter.
 Install `mwclient` and `mwparserfromhell` with pip.

 ## Usage

 `python3 mwlinkresolve.py [OPTIONS]`

+`./mwlinkresolve.exe [OPTIONS]`

 #### `--site`, `-s`

 To select the target wiki and provide the API URL.
+Either a fully qualified domain name along with the path of the API, or simply the subdomain of a fandom.com wiki.
+In the former case, it should end with `api.php`, such as `en.wikipedia.org/w/api.php`

 #### `--user`, `-u`